 As the market is starting to migrate to S/4HANA, we’re seeing more and more manufacturers wrestling with a difficult question.
 Do we launch an ERP-integrated B2B eCommerce solution now, or do we wait until we’ve migrated to S/4HANA?

-When it comes to Corevist Commerce, we’ve got good news: There’s no reason to wait.
+When it comes to Corevist Commerce Cloud, we’ve got good news: There’s no reason to wait.
 If you’re on ECC now, it’s easy to reuse all your Corevist investment with minimal additional effort once you migrate to S/4HANA.

 We’ll give you all the nitty gritty details below.
-But first, let’s see how an S/4HANA migration affects B2B eCommerce if you aren’t using Corevist Commerce.
+But first, let’s see how an S/4HANA migration affects B2B eCommerce if you aren’t using Corevist Commerce Cloud.

 How other B2B eCommerce architectures handle S/4HANA migrations